-Introduction
+1 Introduction

 A growing body of research indicates that the language processing system is sensitive to predictability.
-In the domain of phonology, for example, words are produced with shorter durations and greater phonological reduction when they are predictable on the basis of preceding words/collocational frequencies (Bell et al., 2003; Jurafsky et al., 2001).
-Predictability effects have also been explored in other domains, including syntax (Hale, 2001; Levy, 2008) and language change (Hume & Mailhot, to appear).
+In the domain of phonology, for example, words are produced with shorter durations and greater phonological reduction when they are predictable on the basis of preceding words/collocational frequencies ([1], [2]).
+Predictability effects have also been explored in areas such as syntax ([3], [4]) and language change ([5]).

-We report two experiments that investigate the role of predictability in reference-tracking, focusing especially on the relation between (i) how an entity is referred to and (ii) how likely it is to be mentioned, i.e., how predictable it is.
+We report two experiments that investigate the role of predictability in referencetracking, focusing especially on the relation between (i) how an entity is referred to and (ii) how likely it is to be mentioned, i.e., how predictable it is.

-Given the importance of predictability in many models of human language processing, it may seem surprising that in the domain of reference-tracking, researchers disagree regarding the role played by predictability.
-One view is that referents' predictability - i.e., likelihood of being mentioned subsequently - is closely connected to the choice of referring expression: Reduced forms (e.g. pronouns) are preferentially used for highly predictable, 'expected' referents (e.g. Arnold, 2008; Givón, 1989).
+Given the importance of predictability in many models of human language processing, it may seem surprising that in the domain of reference-tracking, there is as of yet no consensus regarding the role of predictability.
+One view is that referents' predictability - likelihood of being mentioned subsequently - is closely connected to the choice of referring expression: Reduced forms (e.g. pronouns) are preferentially used for highly predictable, expected referents (e.g. [6], [7]).

 In contrast, others claim that likelihood-of-mention is separate from choice of referring expression.
-For example, Fukumura & van Gompel (2010) argue that likelihood-ofmention is influenced by semantic factors, and that referring expression choice is influenced by accessibility/structural prominence, with pronouns preferring syntacticallyprominent referents/subjects.
-In related work, Kehler, Kertz, Rohde & Elman (2008)'s Bayesian approach to pronoun comprehension and production makes it possible to separate likelihood-of-mention from likelihood-of-prominalization.
-Further evidence pointing to a dissociation between likelihood-of-mention and pronominalization comes from Kaiser (2010)'s data from two experiments on it-clefts (e.g. It was Mary that Kate tickled).
-She found that in an openended production task after subject clefts, participants were most likely to pronominalize reference to the immediately preceding subject, but this character was not overall the most likely referent to be mentioned next.
+For example, Fukumura & van Gompel [8] argue that likelihood-of-mention is influenced by semantic factors, and that referring expression choice is influenced by accessibility/structural prominence, with pronouns preferring syntactically-prominent referents/subjects.
+In related work, Kehler, Kertz, Rohde & Elman's [9] Bayesian approach to pronoun comprehension and production makes it possible to separate likelihood-of-mention from likelihood-of-prominalization.